 We'll keep an eye on feedback on how people use it and how they like it, and see if it needs to be adjusted in the future.
 Right now we're starting with seven days because it feels like a nice balance between the utility you need for global text-based conversations and the feeling that things won't stay this way forever.

-According to WhatsApp, the implementation of the function was delayed by end-to-end encryption.
-There are now indications that the social media giant wants to integrate the feature into its own Facebook Messenger.
-In addition to "Expiring Messages", an improved method for memory management has also been provided.
+According to WhatsApp, the implementation of the feature was delayed due to end-to-end encryption.
+There are now indications that the social media giant plans to integrate the feature into its own Facebook Messenger.
+In addition to "Expiring Messages," an improved storage management method has also been provided.
 Have you already discovered the early Black Friday offers on Amazon?
 It's worth being quick.
 (Photo by Denys Prykhodov / Bigstockphoto)